Jurassic Park: The Game: Episode 4: The Survivors

 The two groups reunite at the marine exhibit, where Yoder explains that they all need to get off the island soon, as the U.S. Navy intends to bomb the island on InGen's behalf to eliminate the threat of potential escaped dinosaurs.
 Upon hearing this, Dr. Sorkin abandons the group and takes an elevator down to the underwater aquarium, leaving the others stranded topside.
 The others unlock the elevator and follow her down, where they overhear her on the phone arguing with InGen over the impending bombing, lying that the other survivors are her hostages to get the bombing called off and locks off the elevator.
 When that does not seem to work, she releases a captive Tylosaurus into the lagoon, despite Gerry's pleading.
 The newly freed Tylosaurus slams into the side of the facility, knocking Dr. Sorkin into the moon pool and devours her.
-Yoder calls his employers and has them delay the bombing, but as the group makes their way back to the elevator, he pulls out a grenade he took from D-Caf's body, explaining that with both his teammates dead, he only cares about delivering the embryos since after Nedry's failed attempt, and does not want the Hardings slowing him down.
+Yoder calls his employers and has them delay the bombing, but as the group makes their way back to the elevator, he pulls out a grenade he took from D-Caf's body, explaining that with both his teammates dead, he only cares about delivering the embryos after Nedry's failed attempt, and does not want the Hardings slowing him down.
 He offers to take Nima along, but she, disgusted by Yoder's betrayal, refuses.
 Yoder throws the grenade as he escapes to the surface, which cracks the facility's windows when it goes off, causing water to pour in.
 As the elevator ascends, however, Yoder realizes that the embryos are gone, stolen by Jess while he was not looking.

 Gerry and the others seal themselves in the aquarium's control room before the rotunda above floods completely, only to find that the damaged pressure seal on the door is causing the moon pool to slowly flood their room as well.
 Nima notices that the only way out is through a sea cave in the wall of the lagoon, which she remembers from her childhood, that will take them directly to the surface.
 Donning scuba gear, the three make their way through the water and into the cave, narrowly avoiding the mosasaur in the process while following some pipes.
-They eventually reach the surface and head for the docks, where Nima's contacts left a boat waiting after Nedry's failed delivery.
+They eventually reach the surface and head for the docks, where Nima's contacts left a boat waiting after Nedry's failed delivery, the driver presumably fallen victim to a dinosaur while waiting.
 Upon their arrival, they are attacked by Yoder.
-As Nima and Yoder fight, the T.rex arrives and devours him.
-Gerry distracts the T.rex so the others can escape, but the dinosaur damages the skywalk Nima and Jess are on.
+As Nima and Yoder fight, the T. rex arrives and devours him.
+Gerry distracts the T. rex so the others can escape, but the dinosaur damages the skywalk Nima and Jess are on.
 As Jess clings to the railing, the canister falls to the ground below.